-The proposals will be considered by Sunderland City Council’s South Sunderland Development Control sub-committee on Tuesday afternoon.
+The fire station proposals will be considered by Sunderland City Council’s South Sunderland Development Control sub-committee on Tuesday afternoon.

-Paul Callaghan, of the MAC Trust, said: “Our ambitious plan is to transform one of the most historic parts of the city into an exciting and vibrant area, where people will want to spend time.”
+Paul Callaghan, of the Sunderland MAC Trust, said: “Our ambitious plan is to transform one of the most historic parts of the city into an exciting and vibrant area where people will want to spend time.

 The first floor will be made up of dividable theatre and dance studios, changing facilities and a small bar, with exhibition space on the second floor of the building,

-The report recommends requiring the developers to provide a full schedule of all works.
+The report recommends imposing planning conditions requiring the developers to provide a full schedule of all repair and restoration works.

-It stops short of recommending approval, with drainage implications still under consideration and the deadline for submission of views not due to expire until the day before the hearing.
+But it stops short of recommending approval of the plans, with the drainage implications of the proposal still under consideration and the deadline for people to express their views not due to expire until the day before the hearing.